Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 19th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Dodgers pitching staff ranks 19th in MLB.

-- The Dodgers' 4.28 team ERA ranks 17th across all MLB pitching staffs.
+- The Dodgers' 4.25 team ERA ranks 16th across all league pitching staffs.

-- Dodgers pitchers combine to rank 12th in baseball in home runs allowed (139 total, 1.1 per game).
+- Dodgers pitchers combine to give up 139 total home runs at a rate of 1.1 per game (to rank 12th in the league).

-- The Dodgers will send Ferguson (7-3) to the mound to make his second start of the season.

 © 2023 Data Skrive.
 All rights reserved.